-The physical health benefits of playing a sport can be major motivators, especially for adults.
-Strong muscles and increased endurance are well known benefits, but there are many others.
+The physical health benefits of playing a sport can be major motivators.
+Strong muscles and increased endurance are well known benefits .
 Playing sports promotes cardiac health by placing a stress or challenge on the heart, increasing its capacity and efficiency over time.
 Physical activity has been shown to have a positive effect on nearly every major physical condition, including diabetes, high blood pressure, and obesity.
 It may even decrease the susceptibility to develop cancer as an indirect result of keeping weight under control.

 Let Wayne Sporting Goods Help Get You Moving!
 Wayne Sporting Goods has been keeping the community playing since 1955.
 We carry everything you need to play a wide variety of sports including baseball, swimming, lacrosse, soccer, field hockey, basketball, racquet sports, and more.
 We have a great selection of athletic shoes and fitness equipment to get you strong and ready for the season.
 Our own knowledgeable and experienced team members are on hand to help you select the right equipment based on size, skill level, and interest in the sport.
 Come in to Wayne Sporting Goods today and get kitted out for your sport of choice.
 No excuses—let’s get moving!